Tea Tree Oil During Pregnancy – Benefits, Precautions, and Side Effects

 - Who Should Avoid Using Tea Tree Oil?

 - Precautions to Take While Using Tea Tree Oil During Pregnancy

 Pregnancy is a time of heightened awareness.
-It is the time, when a woman ponders over her every decision, as it can have an impact on her baby some way or the other.
+It is the time, when a woman ponders over her every single decision, as it can have an impact on her baby some way or the other.
 During pregnancy, your body will undergo a lot of changes as a result of hormonal changes.
 These hormonal changes can lead to certain skin problems during pregnancy that might make you feel low.
 Yes, other than morning sickness, you will have skin problems to deal with too during pregnancy!
-We know you must be thinking about ‘pregnancy glow’, but sometimes, especially in the first trimester of your pregnancy, you may not have that bright-radiant skin that you were hoping for.
-Instead, you may have pimples and acne, that might make you feel low.
+We know you must be thinking about ‘pregnancy glow’, but sometimes, especially in the first trimester of your pregnancy, you may not have that bright-radiant skin that you had been hoping for.
+Instead, you may have pimples and acne that might make you feel low.
 But worry not, there are certain essential oils like tea tree oil that can help you combat skin problems!